vishalguptahmh/programmingInterviewQuestions/Kotlin.md

 For async we have to use try catch only

-IN below code i want to call two apis in parrlel if anyone fails it should return empty list. how can we do?
+In below code i want to call two apis in parllel if anyone fails it should return empty list. how can we do?

 ```kotlin
 //Question